-Up in the Murray region you're sure to spot the mallee fowl, and the local ibises will be on show at the Kerang Wetlands near Echuca.
+The Barmah State Park in the spectacular Murray region is the place to see egrets, spoonbills and the mallee fowl, while local ibises are on show at Kerang Wetlands near Echuca.

-Head to the coast along the Great Ocean Road to see shorebirds and seabirds, including albatrosses and petrels.
-The endangered orange-bellied parrots can be glimpsed on the Bellarine Peninsula as they migrate from breeding grounds in south-western Tasmania for the winter.
+Cruise down the Great Ocean Road to see shorebirds and seabirds, including albatrosses and petrels.
+Take a detour to see the endangered orange-bellied parrots on the Bellarine Peninsula.

 Birds of paradise

-Superb lyrebirds, with their mocking calls, can be seen and heard in the Dandenong Ranges.
-Over at Healesville Sanctuary, Australia's majestic birds of prey and magnificent parrots dazzle visitors in spectacular daily performances.
+Across in the Yarra Valley at Healesville Sanctuary, Australia's majestic birds of prey and magnificent parrots dazzle visitors in spectacular daily performances.

-Finally, the Melbourne Zoo's Great Flight Aviary offers visitors the chance to get up close to Australia's best-loved birds.
+Bird lovers who are bound to the city will enjoy a visit to the Melbourne Zoo's Great Flight Aviary, which provides the chance to get up close to Australia's best-loved birds.